negatywny/cypress-cucumber-skeleton/README.md

 GitHub Actions checks are created and running for particular cases:

 - When you create a PR.
 Screenshots with errors are added to job artifacts if any test will fail.
 Here are workflow results: [E2E Tests for PRs](https://github.com/negatywny/cypress-cucumber-skeleton/actions/workflows/pr-e2e-actions.yml)
-- Daily E2E Regression (at 8:00 AM) for main branch.Daily report is added to job artifacts.
+- Daily E2E Regression (at 8:00 AM) for main branch.
+Daily report is added to job artifacts.
 Here are workflow results: [Daily E2E Regression](https://github.com/negatywny/cypress-cucumber-skeleton/actions/workflows/e2e_cronjob_main.yml)

 ## Contact